 How is the curriculum gamified?

 You progress in the curriculum by completing projects and getting points.
 With these points you level up and unlock more projects and specialization branches.
 You can also master different skills, complete quests and achievements.
-Students can compare their levels to know how far they are in the curriculum.

 How is the curriculum kept current?